Components of DBMS | Simple Guide for Beginners

 A procedure in a DBMS is a set of instructions or steps that help the system perform specific tasks, like adding or retrieving data.
 It guides the software on how to handle certain actions, ensuring everything is done in an organized way.
 Procedures help make sure tasks are completed efficiently and correctly every time.

-Examples of Data Access Languages Used in DBMS
+Data Access Languages

 Data Access Language is a special type of language, like SQL, that lets you communicate with the database to get or change information.
 It allows you to ask the database questions, such as “Show me all customers,” or make updates, like “Add a new product.”
 This language makes it easy to interact with the data stored in the database.